3.9 Self-directed support and outcomes

 - Outcome-focused assessment and planning as one of the fuels we use to get there

-Participants made it clear that there are lots of other 'things' under the bonnet of our self-directed vehicle, and that without these outcomes-based thinking alone will not make a difference to people's lives.
-For example, they emphasised the importance of practitioners taking time to get to know citizens and their families and finding out how best to fit into their world, rather than vice versa.
+There are lots of other 'things' under the bonnet of our self-directed vehicle, and that without these outcomes-based thinking alone will not make a difference to people's lives.
+For example, it is important that practitioners take time to get to know citizens and their families and finding out how best to fit into their world, rather than vice versa.
 This involves a sharing of power and a move to the co-design and co-production of care and support ( see Section 2 ).
 Several of the participants also make the important point that, for the worker, this way of working offers opportunities for increased job satisfaction because it encourages service providers to spend more time working directly with service users and their families to achieve mutually agreed outcomes.
 Practitioners are also required to develop and build on their skills: for example, enabling people to think about the outcomes they want, and ways of breaking those outcomes down into realistic – rather than potentially overwhelming – goals.